 TIPS & TRICKS

-• Al principio de mi rough blocking, frame each 5 frame which allows me to get me the timing and concentrate only on the poses.
+• At the beginning of my rough blocking, I create a key every 5 frame, which allows me to get rid of the timing and concentrate only the poses.

-• Al trabajar con varios personajes, frame them full key in the same frame to maintain my clean blocking, especially when 2 characters interact.
+• When you are working with multiple characters, try to mark full key on the same frame to maintain my clean blocking, especially when 2 characters interact.

 I hope that was usefull…